 Sweet, witty but very clumsy, Louise was the eldest of the sisters.

-She was newly unhappily married to her cousin (yay for history and its never ending parade of gross marriages) and Louise dreamed that her life would become more than just a long stream of extremely related babies.
+She was newly unhappily married to her cousin (yay for the past and its never ending parade of gross marriages) but, Louise dreamed that her life would become more than just a long stream of popping out extremely related babies.

 At 19 she got what she wanted…thanks to her mother dying.

 Still, as the eldest daughter, it was Louise’s duty to take up her late mother’s role as a lady in waiting to The Queen of France.